couthcommander/basicR/slides.md

 > It returns a list with one component for each variable in the saved data set.
 > SPSS variables with value labels are optionally converted to R factors.
 >
-> SPSS Data Entry is an application for creating data entry forms.
-> By default it creates data files with extra formatting information that read.spss cannot handle,
-> but it is possible to export the data in an ordinary SPSS format.
->
-> Some third-party applications claim to produce data ‘in SPSS format’ but with differences in the formats:
-> read.spss may or may not be able to handle these.
->
 > Stata .dta files are a binary file format.
 > Files from versions 5 up to 11 of Stata can be read and written by functions read.dta and write.dta.
 > Stata variables with value labels are optionally converted to (and from) R factors.